-A guide will take you on a 90-minute tour allowing you to travel back in time to experience five centuries of history informing you about the fortress.
-Following the guide go on an adventure, in the moats, the underground network of galleries and the rooms of the fortified complex
+A guide will take you on a 90-minute tour, allowing you to travel back in time to experience five centuries of history about the fortress.
+Follow the guide and go on an adventure, in the moats, the underground network of galleries and the rooms of the fortified complex.

 A medieval story

 A first castle was built at the end of the 11th century by the Counts of Vaudémont, part of the Dukes of Lorraine’s family.
 It includes walls that surround a large square dungeon which probably served as the lord’s dwelling.

 The 13th century saw an important expansion, thanks to the financial support of the Count of Bar.
 Several towers were added to the fortress, in particular along the Moselle River.
 A lord’s dwelling was also built away from the dungeon.

 The rich and powerful family of Neufchâtel inherited the fortress by marriage in 1373.
 Following the marriage the walls of the castle were firstly strengthen by Thiébaut VIII and later by his son Thiébaut IX.
 This was carried out between 1430 and 1450 in order to reinforce the defence system of the fortress against the then new artillery.

 Thanks to his knowledge of armaments, Thiébaut IX, then Marshal of Burgundy, built a barbican to protect the entrance.
 This included a double wall on the north side of the fortress, and a rampart along the Moselle River.
 The fortress was so well protected that it was impregnable until the beginning of the 17th century.

 After the death of Charles le Téméraire (Charles the Reckless) in 1477, who died in the Battle of Nancy, the fortress returned under the reign of the Dukes de Lorraine until Marshal Créqui’s troops conquered it for Louis XIV.
 During the winter of 1670, it was destroyed and then completely razed.